 What do I get when my apprenticeship ends?

 Your apprenticeship will be recognised by employers as equivalent to the standardised in-school qualifications.
-For example, Level 2 apprenticeships are equivalent to 5 passing GCSE grades, whilst a Level 3 apprenticeship is equivalent to 2 A-level passes.
+For example, Level 2 apprenticeships are equivalent to passing 5 GCSE grades, whilst a Level 3 apprenticeship is equivalent to 2 A-level passes.

 How do I become an apprentice?

 All apprenticeship opportunities are listed on the UK Government’s online ‘Find an apprenticeship’ service.
+Access the ‘Write a winning apprenticeship application’ guide to help you with your online application.

 You will need to prepare a CV to send to employers you are interested in working for.
 If your initial application is successful you may face an interview.
 If you are unsuccessful, make sure to ask for feedback so as to better prepare yourself for your next apprenticeship application.